alexg-lab/nmig/README.md

 <li>Use original index names without generate programmatically or autogenerate by postgree (set_column_default_null config option)</li>
 <li>Generate index names programmatically, or autogenerate by postgree (generate_index_names config option)</li>
 <li>Specifies the list of mysql index name - postgree index name.
 Can be used to rename a specific long index name that postgree automatically cuts (64 symbols limit for index names) (manual_index_names config option)</li>
+<li>Do not set DEFAULT NULL to columns without specified default value in mysql (set_column_default_null: boolean; config option)</li>
+<li>Use manual, original or generate index name (manual_index_names, use_original_index_names, generate_index_names config options).
+If options use_original_index_names and generate_index_names options is disabled, Postgree auto generate standard index name.
+You can override the names of certain indices using an option (for example, for too long names of indices which exceed 64 characters and will be truncated for a more readable naming)</li>
 </ul>

 <h4>v 5.6.0:</h4>